CortexPE/TeaSpoon/README.md

 A Massive PocketMine-MP plugin designed and is aiming to extend PMMP's functionalities (Without completely changing it) to Make it more Vanilla-Like.

+A/N: If you don't like it / hate it, Then don't even bother using it.
+It's that simple...
+TeaSpoon was made for those who need it. :wink:

 Contributions are very welcome :smile:<br />You may contribute by opening a Pull Request and if it has been proven to be correct & working, I'll surely merge it.

 # Installation